 brick_balance(ntot=52, L=3.5, t=0.0115)

-The python code was a handy was to explore this puzzle once the initial math was figured out, and once the plotting is figured out, can help prednisone debug the math and create neat visuals.
+The python code was a handy was to explore this puzzle once the initial math was figured out, and once the plotting is figured out, can help tadalafil debug the math and create neat visuals.
 Once I got the answer (and tried a few real blocks stacked and measured and compared to my calculated results), I started searching online and here are some resources I found.

 Quanta has a great article here about the problem http://www.quantamagazine.org/20161117-overhang-insights-puzzle/ with solution http://www.quantamagazine.org/20161202-overhang-puzzle-solution/